ETC-A/etca-spec/base-isa.md

 The highest two bits of the first byte are a format marker:

-- `00` this is a computation operation between two registers
+- `00` this is a computation operation between two registers.
-- `01` this is a computation operation between a register and an immediate
+- `01` this is a computation operation between a register and an immediate.
-- `10` this is a (conditional) jump instruction
+- `10` this is a (conditional) jump instruction.
-- `11` this is a variable length instruction and reserved for extensions
+- `11` this is a variable length instruction and reserved for extensions.

 # Overview